1234max/multivendorbitcoinmart/README.md

 * Bitcoind

 ## Quickstart
+*These instructions are only suited for a quick & dirty setup for developers!*

-For more thorough installation instructions or if you're planning to run it in a productive environment, please see [Installation](https://github.com/MatthiasWinzeler/scam/wiki/Installation) in the wiki.
+*If you're planning to run it in a productive environment, please see [Installation](https://github.com/MatthiasWinzeler/scam/wiki/Installation) in the wiki.*

 ### phpbrew (install php 5.4)
 install phpbrew itself: